rex2828/Sasta-Spotify/README.md

 - Your currently playing song's name and album art should appear
 - You can Download the song by 'Download Now'.

+# Test Cases for You to use

+Playing these songs will give accurate results which we thought this application will give.

+You can use other songs than these also.

+1. Afterglow by Ed Sheeran
+2. Cheap Thrills by Sia
+3. Favorite Crime by Olivia Rodrigo
+4. Hello by Adele
+5. Speechless by Naomi Scott

 # Bugs & Their Solutions

 ### Bugs in the app